-Instead of user stories, which are an Agile requirement benchmark, you have work packages.
+Instead of user stories (find an agile user story template here), which are an Agile requirement benchmark, you have work packages.
 Weekly review sessions resemble Agile retrospectives that take place after each Sprint.

 Look-ahead planning takes the place of adaptive planning.
 Site inspection adds value in a similar way customer showcases do in software development.